HubTou/b2bt/README.md

 * back-to-back testing (testing a command-line utility against another implementation)
 * non regression testing (testing a command-line utility against a previous version)

-It processes one or more [XML](https://en.wikipedia.org/wiki/XML) files describing the test suite for a command-line utility, with its different test cases, execute the 2 commands versions and report potential differences (on return codes, standard output, standard error output, plus custom post processing output in order to check other kind of impacts, on file systems, execution time, etc.).
+It processes one or more [XML](https://en.wikipedia.org/wiki/XML) files describing the test suite for a command-line utility, with its different test cases, executing the 2 commands versions and reporting potential differences (on return codes, standard output, standard error output, plus custom post processing output in order to check other kind of impacts, on file systems, execution time, etc.) for each test case.

 In a test suite it is possible to specify:
 * optional shell commands to execute before the test, typically to setup the test environment